 In regard to testimonials: after you’ve completed a job, make sure you ask for a testimonial or review of your work immediately.
 The greater reviews you have, the more credibility your business will eventually gain.

-3. You aren’t on top of your invoicing.
+3. You Aren’t on Top of Your Invoicing.

 Unorganized invoicing can be very tricky when it comes to crunch time (aka tax time).
 It is crucial to begin your business with a solid foundation of great habits to drive you forwards.
 If you aren’t on top of your invoicing and have a in place great system, it’s simple: you won’t get paid.
 All of that hard work will be in vain!
 Don’t fret – there are accounting apps that can help, such as “Wave.”

-4. You are overconfident.
+4. You Are Overconfident.

 The worst thing for potential clients is someone too big for their britches.
 It is ok to be confident, but overconfidence could be detrimental to your career.
 It could be discouraging if you are too overconfident and take on something you are not ready for, only to fall short.
 So my suggestion is to slowly build your career from the ground up and take on the big jobs when you are ready and used to the stress a little more.

-5. You haven’t decided on a particular niche.
+5. You Haven’t Decided on a Particular Niche.

-You are a beginner; now is the time to ask all of your questions.
 Don’t be afraid to speak up and ask for advice.
 I always ask my clients for their honest opinion on my work because it helps me produce better content in the long run.
 I can improve through others’ feedback.
 That being said, you don’t want to bombard a client with questions.
 Chances are they are very busy – so make the questions count.
 Example: What is your company’s reputation, or what are your terms and methods of payment?

-7. Overthinking and not believing in yourself.
+7. Overthinking and Not Believing in Yourself.